ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 >
 > *Interrogator: Sure.*

-Technical investigator attachs Mallorys memory stick to his machine by using write-blocker device.
+Technical investigator attaches Mallorys memory stick to his machine by using write-blocker device.
 Stick seems to be empty and freshly formatted as Mallory implied.
-Techincal investigator utilizes his tools to create raw disk-dump of that USB-stick and then gives it to you.
+Technical investigator utilizes his tools to create raw disk-dump of that USB-stick and then gives it to you.

 Your task is next:
 * Recover RTF and PDF documents (1 RTF, 2 PDFs) and all of the content of them.